Dams · Wetlands

 DRP News Bulletin

-DRP NB 281122: Justice Lokur at IRW 2022: We need to be vocally more aggressive to make a difference
+DRP 281122: Justice Lokur at IRW 2022: We need to be vocally more aggressive to make a difference

 In his key note address at the final session of India Rivers Week 2022, Justice Madan Lokur, former judge of Supreme Court of India said, “Time has come we need to be a little more active and aggressive vocally to ensure that we are listened to about the problems we all are facing.
 Farmers struggle, the CAA amendment etc. are good examples.
 There is need for a political will to bring about any change.
 How do we generate such a political will is the issue.”